php-fig/fig-standards/proposed/extended-coding-style-guide.md

 Closure arguments with default values MUST go at the end of the argument list.

+If a return type is present, it MUST follow the same rules as with normal functions and methods; if the `use` keyword is present, the colon MUST follow the `use` list closing parentheses with no spaces between the two characters.

 A closure declaration looks like the following.
 Note the placement of parentheses, commas, spaces, and braces: